 Trying to get them to participate in all family activities will either result in them begrudgingly attending activities and being annoyed at everyone because they feel like they’re missing out on what they want to see (which then often results in everyone else being annoyed at them) or an argument.

-Even in a family everyone has different interests, travels differently and prioritizes different things.
+Even in a family everyone has different interests, travels differently and prioritises different things.
 Let them do their own thing and then catch up with you when they’re ready.
 It will save tension.
 Never assume everyone wants to do the same thing as everyone else everyday.

 And go with the flow if other people turn up.
 If you’re second cousins that you’ve never met from England and you’re great-uncle turns up include them in the trip.
 The more the merrier!